charlenetolentino/mattsnotes/401-main/reading401-02.md

 <ul>
       <li>Web Server - A computer that runs a website </li>
       <li>Express - A Node.js web application framework for web and mobile applications</li>
-      <li>Routing - the process of declaring a path for a method to retrieve, update or delete a resourse but calling a callback function</li>
+      <li>Routing - the process of declaring a path for a method to retrieve, update or delete a resource but calling a callback function</li>
       <li>WRRC - web request response cycle</li>
     </ul>